China Pharma (NYSE:CPHI) Coverage Initiated by Analysts at StockNews.com

 StockNews.com began coverage on shares of China Pharma (NYSE:CPHI – Get Rating) in a report released on Wednesday.
-The brokerage set a “hold” rating on the stock.
+The brokerage issued a hold rating on the stock.

 China Pharma Holdings, Inc develops, manufactures, and markets generic and branded pharmaceutical, and biochemical products primarily to hospitals and private retailers in the People's Republic of China.
 The company offers products in the form of dry powder injectables, liquid injectables, tablets, capsules, and cephalosporin oral solutions.